BlueGreen Algae Water Test

 INCLUDES: 1 ON-SITE TEST KIT

-- Unlike the complex, multi-step process of traditional immunoassays, the BLUEGREEN TEST® utilizes a single step invitro approach which takes just 10 minutes to process with immediate, sensitive and indicative results.
-Results are directly indicative of the current state of the tested water body, as the test can be carried out directly at the source.
-The test not only illustrates positive or negative readings via visual detection by naked eye, but indicates the concentration of detected cyanotoxins.
-This is shown through the strength of the developed test line being directly proportional to an increase in cyanotoxin concentrations.
+- Unlike traditional immunoassays' complex, multi-step process, the BLUEGREEN TEST® utilizes a single-step in vitro approach, which takes just 10 minutes to process with immediate, sensitive, and indicative results.
+Results directly indicate the current state of the tested water body, as the test can be carried out directly at the source.
+The test illustrates positive or negative readings via visual detection by the naked eye and indicates the concentration of detected cyanotoxins.
+This is shown through the strength of the developed test line is directly proportional to an increase in cyanotoxin concentrations.

 What Is the Issue?

 - Nutrient pollution is one of America's most widespread environmental problems.
 It is caused by excess nitrogen and phosphorus in the air and water.
-The nutrients are an important part of the aquatic ecosystem.
-They support the growth of aquatic plants and algae which provide food and habitat for fish and other organisms that live in water.
-BUT, what happens when too much nitrogen and phosphorus enter the environment?
+The nutrients are an essential part of the aquatic ecosystem.
+They support the growth of aquatic plants and algae, which provide food and habitat for fish and other organisms that live in water.
+But what happens when too much nitrogen and phosphorus enter the environment?
 Too much of these nutrients in the water causes algae to grow faster than the ecosystems can handle.
-Significant increases in algae can harm the water quality, food resources, habitats, and decrease the oxygen supply.
-Large growths of algae blooms can decrease the amount of oxygen in the water which can lead to fish illness or death.
-Some of these blooms are even harmful to wildlife, pets, and humans because they can produce harmful toxins and bacterial growth.
+Significant increases in algae can harm the water quality, food resources, and habitats and decrease the oxygen supply.
+Large growths of algae blooms can decrease the amount of oxygen in the water, leading to fish illness or death.
+Some of these blooms are harmful to wildlife, pets, and humans because they can produce harmful toxins and bacterial growth.
 This is why testing for blue-green algae toxicity is so important.

 Where Is It Found?

-- Blue green algae is found in marine waters, as well as freshwater and brackish habitats.
-Under the right conditions, cyanobacteria can grow rapidly resulting in an algal bloom.
-Environmental factors such as light, temperature and nutrients contribute to bloom formation.
+- Blue-green algae are found in marine waters and freshwater and brackish habitats.
+Under the right conditions, cyanobacteria can grow rapidly, resulting in an algal bloom.
+Environmental factors like light, temperature, and nutrients contribute to bloom formation.